HaneulCheong/Elysium-for-DeCiv-Redux/README.md

 - Dependencies: [DeCiv Redux](https://github.com/SpacedOutChicken/DeCiv-Redux)

 ## Introduction
-Lead Elysium, a rare democracy in the middle of the nuclear wasteland, \
+Lead Elysium, a rare democracy in the middle of a nuclear wasteland, \
-whose citizens would proudly and fiercely defend her constitution and civil liberties.
+whose citizens would proudly and fiercely defend her constitution and civil liberties, \
+regardless of their harsh situation.

 ## Elysium
 ### Profile